Paneer butter masala recipe with step by step pictures, video. The popular restaurant style gravy side dish for Indian flatbreads.

 How to grind cashews smoothly?

-I used cashews while sautéing instead of adding it as paste.
+I used cashews while sautéing instead of adding it in ground form.

-To freeze the cashew paste, you can use the ice tray and let it freeze.
+To freeze the ground cashew , you can use the ice tray and let it be for 12 hours.
 Once frozen, you can put the cubes it in ziploc or airtight container.
 Use one or two cubes according to the quantity of the gravy.

 Just add it while sauteeing the onion tomato base masala.